 Chair of LEO Academy Trust

-Dean was appointed to the Trust Board at the start of 2017 after a successful recruitment process.
-He has over 30 years banking experience at an executive level, having been the director of a risk management consultancy for the last twenty years.
-His clients have included some of the largest global names in financial services.
+He has over 35 years investment banking experience at an executive level and has been the director of a risk management consultancy for over twenty years.
+His clients have included some of the largest global names in financial services and he has managed many assignments in the UK and overseas locations including New York, Chicago, Frankfurt, Luxembourg, Prague and Singapore.
 Dean specialises in providing control and risk management solutions throughout the business processing cycle.

 Vice Chair Of LEO Academy Trust